notenking/1MobileAdNetwork-SDK/README.md

           // Find the parent layout in your activity.
           LinearLayout adViewLayout = (LinearLayout) this.findViewById(R.id.adView);
           // New an AdView.
-          AdViewLayout adView = new AdViewLayout(this, "1"); // FIXME set your slot id
+          AdViewLayout adView = new AdViewLayout(this, "100"); // FIXME set your slot id
           // Then add it to the parent layout. adViewLayout.addView(adView);
       }

   Note. *Different place ad must have a different slot id, you must set your slot id in arguments of new AdViewLayout(this, "1"). <br/>Slot id is specified by yourself and it must be a integer that greater than 0.*

-### Run and display
+### finish
 ![Android Studio Screenshot](screenshots/banner_1.png).     .![Android Studio Screenshot](screenshots/banner_2.png)

 # Native Ads
 The Native Ad API allows you to build a customized experience for the ads you show in your app.
 When using the Native Ad API, instead of receiving an ad ready to be displayed, you will receive a group of ad properties such as a title, an image, a call to action, and you will have to use them to construct a custom view where the ad is shown.

   Step 1.
-Create a function that requests a native ad:
+Copy the following line, requests a native ad:

     @Override
     protected void onCreate(Bundle savedInstanceState) {